Infamous (2020 film): Plot

 Arielle and Dean go into hiding for a while and this leads to Arielle losing her subscribers and followers.
-Dean and Arielle get into an argument where Dean tries to make her realize about how serious of a crime she committed whereas Arielle says that she did it for him but Dean disagrees as he thinks she did it for fame.
+Dean and Arielle get into an argument where Dean tries to make her realize about how serious a crime she committed whereas Arielle says that she did it for him but Dean disagrees as he thinks she did it for fame.
 Even though they have enough money and do not need anymore, Arielle goes off on her own to commit a robbery at a gas station and accidentally kills a customer who startled her.
 The clerk manages to grab a gun and shoots Arielle in the shoulder as she flees.

 Dean is extremely upset that everyone now knows where they are.
 The police have found them and thus begins a car chase and a shootout.
 They realize that they left their money behind.
 Once they get away from the police, Dean removes the bullet from her shoulder.
 Arielle takes pictures of her wounds for her followers, making Dean angry again.
 Dean blames Arielle for the whole situation since her coming over led to his father's death.
 Arielle slaps him repeatedly and then kisses him.
 A woman, Elle, driving by sees Arielle and the broken down truck.
 She pulls over to help and Arielle pulls out her gun and says they need a place to stay for a night.
 Elle reveals she follows Arielle online and that she knew who they were before she pulled up.
 At Elle's place, Dean asks her why she follows Arielle.
 Elle explains that her life has not worked out and that people find them empowering.
 Dean tells her no one should want to be like them.

 The next day, Elle drives them through a police checkpoint.
 Once they are through, they give Elle a bottle of water and take her car, directing her to walk back to the gas station they passed and to report her car stolen to get the insurance reimbursement.
 Elle wants to go with them, but Dean refuses.
 Arielle takes a picture with her and posts it, telling her lots of people are going to want to talk to her after that.
 Arielle and Dean drive off.

 Later, they stop at the home of Kyle, Dean's contact.
 Kyle's crew plans to rob a bank but needs an extra gunmen.
 Arielle wants in, but Dean thinks it is a bad idea.
 He wants to leave and go to Mexico, but Arielle holds firm, wanting the money and the followers.
 Dean makes Arielle promise that if they do this job she will leave with him after.